 The benefit of this is that many of the ways we can promote good mental health in ourselves are the same way we promote good physical health: exercise, sleep, and eating healthy.
-But, good mental also requires us to understand and manage emotions.
+But, good mental health also requires us to understand and manage our emotions.

 Exercise strengthens our body to manage the physical challenges of daily living.
 Research proves that exercise even generates feel-good chemicals that can improve our mood.

 There are numerous ways to get active.
 No matter your physical condition or interest, it is easy to find an activity that is enjoyable and practical to incorporate into your daily routine.
 Think of activities like jogging, yoga, playing a sport or paddle boarding.
 Even simpler ways to get moving can make a big difference.
 Things like taking the stairs, riding your bike to school or even taking the dog for a walk.

 As a general rule, everyone should try to get at least 2.5 hours of moderate intensity exercise a week and engage in activities that both raise the heart rate and work all muscle groups.